AILEY II

 She and her husband, Justin Peck welcomed their daughter, Lucia Isabella into this world in March, 2021.

 Cameron Grant is recently retired after 37 years with the New York City Ballet.
 As a solo pianist, he performed a vast repertoire for solo piano including the Bach Goldberg Variations, Pictures at an Exhibition, Dances at a Gathering, Polyphonia, In the Night, and numerous other solo premieres.
 The concerti he has performed include works by Beethoven, Tchaikovsky, Hindemith, Dohnanyi, Prokofiev, Bartok, MacMillan, Ravel and Gershwin.
 He toured with the company across the globe in theaters in St Petersburg, Athens, Edinburgh, Paris, London, Parma, Taipei, Tokyo and Seoul and has appeared in festivals in New Hampshire, Vail and Nantucket.
 A renowned collaborative pianist, Cameron has worked and/or recorded with Joel Krosnick, Ronald Thomas, Hiroko Yakima, The Leonardo Trio with Erica Kiesewetter and Jonathan Spitz, and Zina Schiff, among others.
+Zina and Cameron have collaborated for 30 years and recorded 8 CDs together.
 He spent five years touring with James Winn as half of the Grant-Winn piano duo, a duo that took top honors at the Munich Competition.
 Cameron was also a member of the New York New Music Ensemble.
 In 2004, he won an Emmy Award as a soloist in the Live From Lincoln Center broadcast, “Balanchine at 100,” and was invited to perform at the Kennedy Center Honors with three other members of the New York City Ballet for President Bush.

 Born in San Diego, California, Spencer Lenain began his dance training at age 7 at Ballet Arte where he was instructed by Erlends Zieminch and Sara Viale.
 He also attended nine summer intensives at American Ballet Theater, earning the National Training Scholar scholarship three times.
-He attended the California Institute of the Arts and graduated with a BFA in dance in May 2024.
+He graduated from the California Institute of the Arts in 2024 with a BFA in dance.
+He has performed at the Vail Dance Festival each of the last two years, and in the fall of 2024, he performed as Tybalt in LA Dance Project’s Romeo and Juliet.
 Spencer is also very active on social media where his ballet videos are featured on TikTok @spencerdancerrr and Instagram @spencerdancer.

 Lauren Lovette personifies the intertwining of dance and choreography, moving seamlessly from one to the other.
 Her work has been commissioned and performed by leading dance companies and festivals, including the New York City Ballet, American Ballet Theatre, the Vail International Dance Festival, American Ballet Theatre Studio Company, the Paul Taylor Dance Company, Nevada Ballet Theatre, Juilliard, Oregon Ballet Theater, Colorado Ballet, as well as a self-produced evening entirely of her own work in which she also danced, Why It Matters.